The Changeling (film): Plot

 John's investigation leads him to a property built on land that was once owned by the Carmichael family, where he believes the body of the murdered boy, the real Joseph Carmichael, was dumped in a well.
 There, he finds the skeleton of a young child with his christening medal.
 John attempts to speak to Senator Carmichael but is restrained.
 The Senator is disturbed to see the medal, as it is identical to the one in his possession given to him by his adoptive father.
 The society cancels John's lease on the house and fires Claire.
-Senator Carmichael sends a detective, DeWitt, to John's home in an attempt to intimidate him and retrieve the medal.
-John refuses, and when DeWitt leaves to obtain a search warrant, his vehicle mysteriously crashes, killing him.
+Senator Carmichael sends Police Captain DeWitt to John's home in an attempt to intimidate him and retrieve the medal.
+John refuses, and when DeWitt leaves to obtain a search warrant, his vehicle mysteriously overturns, killing him.

 After DeWitt's death, Senator Carmichael agrees to meet with John; John tells him the story.
 Carmichael angrily berates John for accusing his adoptive father of murder.
-John leaves the skeleton's christening medal, along with the only copy of the seance recording, and apologizes.
+John leaves the skeleton's christening medal, along with the only copy of the seance recording.
 Claire goes to the house to find John and is chased by Joseph's wheelchair until she falls down the stairs.
 When John arrives the house begins to shake.
-He tries to appease Joseph's ghost but falls from the second floor as Joseph's ghost sets the house on fire.
-Simultaneously, Senator Carmichael compares the two medals, and, realizing the truth, he falls into a trance staring at the portrait of his adoptive father.
+He tries to appease Joseph's ghost but falls from the second floor as the ghost sets the house on fire.
+Simultaneously, Senator Carmichael compares the two medals, and, realizing the truth, falls into a trance staring at the portrait of his adoptive father.
 John witnesses the Senator's astral body climbing the burning stairs to Joseph's room.
-Claire rescues John while Carmichael witnesses the murder of the boy Joseph and suffers a fatal heart attack.
+Claire rescues John while Carmichael has a vision of the murder and suffers a fatal heart attack.
 John and Claire see the Senator's body being loaded into the ambulance.

 The next morning, Joseph's burnt wheelchair sits amid the ruins of the mansion and his music box begins playing a lullaby.